-If you are thinking maybe you can do a better job with your tax deductions, consider our ebook Small Business Tax Deduction Secrets.
+If you are thinking maybe you can do a better job with your tax deductions, consider our ebook Small Businesses Tax Deduction Secrets.

-This 40-page ebook ($37.95) provides detailed instructions about how you can save thousands of dollars a year in income and related taxes simply by more effectively using legitimate small-business tax deductions.
+This 70-page ebook ($40) provides detailed instructions about how you can save thousands of dollars a year in income and related taxes simply by more effectively using legitimate small-business tax deductions.
 Want to know more?
 Click here.
-Interested in starting to save on taxes?
-Click the button below to purchase your copy.View Cart

 Tip: If you are one of our clients, don’t purchase this ebook—or any of our other ebooks.
 Just email us and request your complimentary copy.

 Immediately Downloadable & Money-Back Guarantee